learningmatter-mit/NeuralForceField/scripts/cp3d/README.md

 ### The config file

 The script loads parameters from `scripts/cp3d/train/train_config.json`.
-The two main keys in this file are `model_params` and `train_params`.`model_params` (dict): A dictionary with all parameters required to create a model.
+The two main keys in this file are `model_params` and `train_params`.

+- `model_params` (dict): A dictionary with all parameters required to create a model.
 Its sub-keys are:
     - `model_type` (str): The kind of model you want to make.
 The currently supported options are `WeightedConformers`, which builds a SchNet model with pooled conformer fingerprints, and `SchNetFeatures`, which builds a ChemProp3D model with pooled conformers.
 If your dataset only contains one conformer per species, then each model will still work!
+    - An assortment of other keys, which depend on the model type.
+Below we go through each key for the two different model types.

 #### SchNet pooled conformer model parameters